machinecoin-project/machinecoin-core/contrib/linearize/README.md

 (Default: `1000*1000*1000 bytes`)
 * `netmagic`: Network magic number.
-* `out_of_order_cache_sz`: If out-of-order blocks are being read, the block can be written to a cache so that the blockchain doesn't have to be seeked again.
+* `out_of_order_cache_sz`: If out-of-order blocks are being read, the block can be written to a cache so that the blockchain doesn't have to be sought again.
 This option specifies the cache size.
 (Default: `100*1000*1000 bytes`)
 * `rev_hash_bytes`: If true, the block hash list written by linearize-hashes.py will be byte-reversed when read by linearize-data.py.
 See the linearize-hashes